FlyingFathead/ChatKeke/README.md

 # Author

-ChatKeke is developed and maintained by [FlyingFathead](https://github.com/FlyingFathead), a developer with a keen interest in neural networks and AI.
-Kind thanks to ChaosWhisperer for the help, may the wind be on your back!
+ChatKeke is developed and maintained by [FlyingFathead](https://github.com/FlyingFathead).

+This project has been developed in collaboration with ChaosWhisperer, whom I thank greatly for all the help.
+May the wind be on your back!